brueggemann-lab/pgl_cgmlst_2024/README.md

 >**Reference**: Jansen van Rensburg MJ, Berger DJ, Fohrmann A, Bray JE, Jolley KA, Maiden MC, Brueggemann AB.
 Development of the Pneumococcal Genome Library, a core genome multilocus sequence typing scheme, and a taxonomic life identification number barcoding system to investigate and define pneumococcal population structure. bioRxiv.
 2023:2023-12.

 > [!IMPORTANT]
 > Please click [here](https://pubmlst.org/organisms/streptococcus-pneumoniae/pgl) to access more information about life identification number (LIN) codes.
-Additional information about how pubMLST deals with LINcodes can be found [here - BIGSdb documentation chapter 5.24](https://readthedocs.org/projects/bigsdb/downloads/pdf/latest/).
+Additional information about how PubMLST deals with LINcodes can be found [here - BIGSdb documentation chapter 5.24](https://readthedocs.org/projects/bigsdb/downloads/pdf/latest/).
+> Quality control (QC) of genome sequence data is vital for robust analyses.
+Please see the pre-print publication in [*bioRxiv](https://www.biorxiv.org/content/10.1101/2023.12.19.571883v1) (and Supplementary Data Table 2 in particular) for details about the QC metrics derived from the analysis of the PGL genomes.
 # Contact
 If you have any queries, suggestions or concerns, please contact [Professor Angela Brueggemann](mailto:angela.brueggemann@ndph.ox.ac.uk).